Post-micturition convulsion syndrome

-In neurourology, post-micturition convulsion syndrome (PMCS), also known informally as pee shivers, is the experience of shivering during or after urination.
-The syndrome appears to be more frequently experienced by males.
+In neurourology, post-micturition convulsion syndrome (PMCS), also known informally as pee shivers or piss shivers, is the experience of shivering during or after urination.
+The syndrome seems to be experienced more often by men than women.

-The term "post-micturition convulsion syndrome" was coined in 1994 in the online question-and-answer newspaper column The Straight Dope, when a reader enquired about the phenomenon.
+The term "post-micturition convulsion syndrome" was coined in 1994 in the online question-and-answer newspaper column The Straight Dope, when a reader inquired about the phenomenon.

 Explanation

 There has yet to be any peer-reviewed research on the topic.
 The most plausible theory is that the shiver is a result of the autonomic nervous system getting its signals mixed up between its two main divisions: